iml130/lotlan-scheduler/README.md

 ## Set of allowed chars

-In the following we use Lower and Uppercase Strings definied as followed:
+In the following we use Lower- and Uppercase Strings definied as followed:

 *Lowercase String*

-starts with *lowercase char* and after that you can use every letter, number and the char '_'. \
+starts with a *lowercase char* and after that you can use every letter, number and the char '_'. \
 Regex: ```[a-z][a-zA-Z0-9_]* ```

 *Uppercase String*: